 - If you are using wooden skewers, they need to be soaked in water for at least 2 hours, but longer is better.
 This is to keep the skewers from burning on the grill.

-- Cut up the pineapple into triangle shaped chunks, and set aside.
-This is so much easier if you have a pineapple cutter!
+- Cut up the pineapple into triangle-shaped chunks, and set them aside.

-- Mix together the brown sugar and cinnamon.
-Add the pineapple to the sugar mixture and stir to coat all the pineapple pieces evenly.
+- Mix the brown sugar and cinnamon.
+Add the pineapple to the sugar mixture and stir to evenly coat all the pineapple pieces.
 Allow the pineapple to marinate in the brown sugar and cinnamon for 20 to 30 minutes.